Co Kildare Death Notices: Friday, July 26, 2019

 Peacefully.
 Dearly loved wife of Albert, loving mother of Andrew, Jenny and Claire, much loved daughter of Eddie and Ruth, beloved sister of Orla, Gwyn,and Jason, daughter-in-law of Lily and the late Trevor.
 She will be lovingly remembered and sadly missed by her family, sisters-in-law, brothers-in-law, nieces, nephews, extended family and large circle of friends.

 Everyone welcome to her home on Friday from 2 o'clock until 9 o'clock (Eircode R45Y653).
-Funeral Service at her home on Saturday at 1 o'clock (All welcome) followed by burial in the family burial ground, St. Conleth's Cemetery, Kildare Town.
+Funeral Service at her home on Saturday at 1 o'clock (All welcome) followed by burial in the family burial ground, St. Conleth's Cemetery, Kildare Town (Eircode R51 D288).
 Donations, if desired, to St. Francis Hospice, Blanchardstown.

 The death has occurred of Josephine O'CONNELL (née Conway Behan)